-Whether you’re looking to just lead a healthier lifestyle overall, or are looking to swap chemical filled sprays and bottles with young children around, I’d definitely recommend giving these ten a try.
-This is how our grandparents used to clean and you never imagine Grandma’s house being anything that spotless right?
+Whether you’re looking to just lead a healthier lifestyle overall, or are wanting to swap chemical-filled sprays and bottles with young children around, I’d definitely recommend giving these organic cleaning recipes a try.
+This is how our grandparents used to clean and you’d never imagine Grandma’s house being anything that spotless right?

 This is for those moments when you’ve popped your tomato soup on to cook and it’s exploded everywhere.
 Just add 1/4 cup of water to 1/4 cup of distilled white vinegar and 1/4 cup of lemon juice and spray away.
 Let it sit for 15 minutes and then wipe away with a sponge or microfiber cloth.